 This way, it’s up to the candidate to decide whether or not they’d be a good fit for the position—increasing the chances you continue to hire people who are assets to your company culture as opposed to detriments.

-#6.
-Have consistent performance reviews.
+6. Hold consistent performance reviews.

 In order for employees to improve and make strides to become better at what they do, companies need to measure their performance along the way.
 More importantly, employers and managers must make sure employees know exactly what they’re being measured against, how they’re tracking towards those goals, and what the rewards are for exceeding those goals—whether that’s a raise, promotion, or an extra day of PTO.